Compound Interest Calculator

 What happens if my interest rate is zero?

-Can I use this for debt calculations?
+Can I use this calculator for debt or loan calculations?